sergsave/MagicCubiano/README.md

 ## Description

 Using Qt 5.9.5.
-Testing on Adroid only.
+Testing on Android only.

 ## Knowing issues